-- b) base-building structural systems and construction methods.
-2 - c) interior systems, construction, and installation methods. - d) detailing and specification of interior construction materials, products, and finishes. - e) the integration of building systems including powerelectrical (power, data, lighting, telecommunications, audio visual, etc.), and mechanical, (-HVAC, data/voice telecommunications, and, plumbing, and sprinklers, etc.). - f) monitoring systems including pertaining to energy, security, and building controls systems.
-4 - g) vertical and horizontal systems of transport and circulation includingsuch as stairs, elevators, and rescalators.. - h) Students understand the formats, components, and accepted standards for an integrated and comprehensive set of interior construction documents.
+- b) base-building structural systems and construction methods. - c) interior systems, construction, and installation methods. - d) detailing and specification of interior construction materials, products, and finishes. - e) the integration of building systems including electrical (such as power, data, lighting, telecommunications, audio visual) and mechanical (such as HVAC, plumbing, and sprinklers). - f) monitoring systems pertaining to energy, security, and building controls systems. - g) vertical and horizontal systems of transport and circulation such as stairs, elevators, or escalators. - h) Students understand the formats, components, and accepted standards for an integrated and comprehensive set of interior construction documents.